jeswr/queryable-credentials/README.md

 ## Explicit Goals

 - Ongoing engagement with W3C and IEEE standards groups to solve challenges faced by current standards implementors
+- Work towards having this to a level of practicality where it can be used as an [orchestration service](https://www.gov.uk/government/publications/uk-digital-identity-and-attributes-trust-framework-04/uk-digital-identity-and-attributes-trust-framework-gamma-04-pre-release#rules-for-orchestration-service-providers) within the UK DVS framework
 - Build a solution which allows Semantic Web Agents to operate over trusted data
 - Produce novel algorithmic insights for academic publication